google/codeworld/web/help/GuideUnit1.md

     Notice how the definition of `nametag` got too long?
 It's okay to start a new line, but you **must** indent the new line.
 That is, leave some blank spaces at the beginning.
-If you forget to indent, the computer will be confused, and think you're defining a new variable.
+If you forget to indent, the computer will be confused and think you're defining a new variable.
 This can cause a `Parse error` message.

-Once you've understood these examples, try your own combinations, as well.
+Once you've understood these examples, try your own combinations as well.

 Understanding mistakes
 ----------------------